Team Foundation Server Concepts

 application tier, data tier, client tier: The logical tiers that compose Team Foundation Server.
 These tiers might all be deployed on the same physical computer, or they might be installed across multiple computers.
 For more information, see Examples of Simple Topology, Examples of Moderate Topology, Examples of Complex Topology, and Team Foundation Server Architecture.

 team project collection: The primary organizational unit for all data in Team Foundation Server.
 Collections can include one or more team projects.
-For more information, see Organizing Your Server with Team Project Collections.
+For more information, see Organize your server with team project collections.

 team project: A central point for your team to share team activities that are required to develop a specific software technology or product.
 Team projects are organized in team project collections.
-For more information, see Planning and Tracking Projects.
+For more information, see Track work with Visual Studio ALM and TFS.

 Team Foundation Administration Console: The centralized management tool for administrators in Team Foundation Server.
 You can manage users and permissions from the administration console, in addition to creating and managing team project collections, adding and managing SharePoint Web applications for use in the deployment, creating and managing virtual labs, and reviewing server status.
 For more information, see The Team Foundation Administration Console.